 Plum or Roma-type tomatoes continue to have a strong market presence due to both consumer and restaurant demand.
 While the vast majority of plum-types' go into processing and are machine harvested, there is substantial and growing demand for trellised, hand-picked fruit.
 Much of this demand is ethnic as many Mediterranean cuisines specify plum-type tomatoes due to the increased fruit solids.
-In addition, home canners prefer these fruit for the same reason and so are a common product at PA auctions, farm markets, wholesale markets, and farmers markets.
+In addition, home canners prefer these fruit for the same reason and so the fruit are a common product at PA auctions, farm markets, wholesale markets, and farmers markets.
 As with slicing tomatoes, today flavor is paramount for consumers while production characteristics are growers' primary concern.
-We have not run a variety trial for plum types in at least 12 years.
+This report is a summary of the results from the 2014 and 2013 growing seasons.

 For 2013, the replicated portion of the trial was organized to target fresh market Plum / Roma types grown under field conditions.
 We also did a single block planting for observational purposes in the Haygrove Super Solo high tunnel at the PSU Southeast Agricultural Research and Extension Center (SEAREC) as a showcase for the Summer PVGA field day.
-Harvested fruit from this program was showcased and available for sampling at the PVGA Summer Field Day.
+Harvested fruit from this program were showcased and available for sampling at the PVGA Summer Field Day.
 Tomatoes were evaluated for yield, flavor, production characteristics, and susceptibility to yellow shoulder.
 A public tasting was held at the PSU Summer Garden Experience program on July 27, 2013.